gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 the next billion people poised to come online will be using the internet almost exclusively through smartphones.

-Smartphones with decent specs (as good or better than the Moto G), a great browser, but *without* a reliable internet connection.
+Smartphones with decent specs (as good or better than the Moto G4), a great browser, but *without* a reliable internet connection.

 Gatsby uses modern web performance ideas (e.g.